nleloc/mbbpatch-fork/README.md

 </details>

 ## Requirements
-- Actual Linux environment (not on virtualized environment like WSL) and any compatible distro (Arch Linux based recommended)
+- Any actual Linux environment (Arch Linux based recommended) or Termux
-- Little knowledge about `bash` commands
+- WSL are not supported due to compiling issue & macOS support are dropped as MB development team are working with it.
-- `android-tools` for Arch/Fedora based and `android-sdk-platform-tools` for Debian based
+- Little knowledge about terminal commands
-- For macOS, you need `openjdk` `gnu-sed` `wget` `android-platform-tools` installed with brew (both need to be added to PATH first!)
+- `android-tools` `wget` for Arch/Fedora based and `android-sdk-platform-tools` for Debian based
 - `git` installed
 - `java` or `jdk-openjdk` installed
 - `figlet` for showing banner (optional)